-GUEST: My father bought it in about 1962, somewhere around that time frame.
+GUEST: My father bought it in about 1962.

-APPRAISER: And do you remember how much you paid for it?
+APPRAISER: And do you remember how much he paid for it?

 APPRAISER: Why did he name it Evelyn?

-GUEST: Because my father thought it looked like my mother, and my mother didn't appreciate that at all.
+GUEST: Because my father thought it looked like my mother and my mother didn't appreciate that at all. (laughing)

-APPRAISER: And you can also look at it beside a lovely hourglass nude.
-If you look, it looks like a cat-- two eyes and two ears, and it has a pulled feather design.
-This is an old technique.
-I think you'll be happy to know that your father made a wonderful investment, and Evelyn should stay in your possession, because...
+APPRAISER: Very rare.
+And you can also look at it beside a lovely hourglass nude.
+If you look, it looks like a cat-- two eyes and two ears.

 APPRAISER: Evelyn at auction could go from $8,000 to $10,000.